ArcBlock/forge-js/packages/did-auth-storage/README.md

 Basic APIs that a token storage should support:

-- `async init()`, optional, open a database connection, creating a embed database on file system
+- `async init()`, optional, **should be called before creating any instance**, open a database connection, creating a embed database on file system
 - `async create(token, status = created)`, create a new token record, persist in data store
 - `async exist?(token, did)`, check for token existense
 - `async read(token)`, read a token from database,